 Sewer systems shall be designed and constructed to achieve total containment of sanitary wastes and maximum exclusion of infiltration and inflow.

 Computations and other data used for design of the sewer system shall be submitted to the district for approval as appropriate and required by the district.

-The sewage facilities shall be constructed in conformance with the current State Department of Ecology Criteria for Sewage Works Design and WSDOT Standard Specifications for Road, Bridge, and Municipal Construction, and current amendments thereto, revised as to form to make reference to local governments, and as modified by the district’s requirements and standards.
+The sewage facilities shall be designed and constructed in conformance with the current State Department of Ecology Criteria for Sewage Works Design and WSDOT Standard Specifications for Road, Bridge, and Municipal Construction, and current amendments thereto, revised as to form to make reference to local governments, and as modified by the district’s requirements and standards.

 All sewers shall be designed to prevent damage from superimposed loads.
 Proper allowance for loads on the sewer because of the width and depth of trench should be made.
 When standard-strength sewer pipe is not sufficient, extra-strength pipe shall be used.